shakfu/py-js/README.md

 Core Features

+- [x] made it possible to get the py object's name from any module in its namespace!
 - [x] enhance `py_exec` method to create a single string from argv so it can import easily
 - [x] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns
 - [x] Refactor 'py_eval' to make it more consistent with the others